5c0r/live-then-learn/Thoughts/CERTIFICATION.md

 Example:
 - If a service needs a port to be opened/forwarded , it could be that both inbound/outbound connection needs to be configured in the Firewall Configuration section (i.e: iptables, Windows Firewall..)
-- A certified `$ANY_HOT_STUFF` developer which does not understand the basics of control flows / language features.
+- A certified `$ANY_HOT_STUFF` developer/architect (pun indented) which does not understand the basics of control flows / language features.

 IMHO, I am againts this kind of certification model, as they are a very falsy and in-accurate way of "filtering out" candidates.
 Smart employers would not care about these anyway, as they should have the smarter/leaner way of hiring and it is trivial to achieve those in the first months of working.